Factorization of positive-semidefinite operators with absolutely summable entries: Introduction

 \subsection{Acknowledgment}

 The first author has been supported in part by the National Science Foundation under grant DMS-2108900 and by the Simons Foundation.
-He thanks also Afonso Bandeira, Dustin Mixon, and Stefan Steinerberger for providing an early copy of \cite{BMS24}.
+He also thanks Afonso Bandeira, Dustin Mixon, and Stefan Steinerberger for providing an early copy of \cite{BMS24}.

-Part of this material is based upon work supported by the National Science Foundation under Grant No. DMS-1439786 while the second author was in residence at the Institute for Computational and Experimental Research in Mathematics in Providence, RI, during the fall 2022 semester.
+The second author is partially supported by a grant from the City University of Hong Kong (Project No. 7200844).
+Part of this material is also based on work supported by the National Science Foundation under Grant No. DMS-1439786 while the second author was in residence at the Institute for Computational and Experimental Research in Mathematics in Providence, RI, during the fall 2022 semester.
 He thanks Carsten Schuett for his lecture and discussion on $p$-summing operators.